Brendah-4/simple-survey-api/README.md

 - Survey status values are `draft`, `published`, and `closed`.
 A survey must be set to `published` for it to appear in the available surveys list.
 - The `email` question type was added in addition to the spec's listed types to support email-based response filtering.
 - The `rating` question type was added as an extra feature beyond the spec requirements.
-- File uploads are stored on the Railway server filesystem.
+- File uploads are stored on the Render server filesystem.
 In a production system these would be stored on cloud storage (e.g. AWS S3).
 - Certificates are auto-generated as PDFs upon response submission using the pdfkit library.
 - Pagination defaults to page 1 with 10 results per page if not specified in the query string.